 High or Low Body Temperature

 A dog’s normal body temperature is 101-102 degrees and a cat’s normal body temperature is 100.5-102.
-If your pet shows a temperature outside of these ranges, a visit to the vet is in order.
+If you are able to check your pet's body temperature and it is outside of these ranges, a visit to the vet is in order.
+A pet with an abnormal body temperature may feel hot or cold to the touch.
+The pet may shake or shiver and act lethargic from fever or low temperature.

 When pets cry out continuously or loudly this could be a sign of pain.
 Even if you are unable to determine the cause of the pain, a vet should be consulted.